- Search The Registry

 - My Account

 The first Spanish civilian settlement in Southern California, the pueblo helped provide food for the soldiers in the presidios and secure Spain's hold on California.
-When an election was held in Los Angeles in 1788, Jose Vanegas, an Indian, became its first mayor.
+When an election was held in Los Angeles in 1788, Jose Vanegas, an Indigenous became its first mayor.
 Manuel Camero, a Mulatto, and Felipe Garcia were elected to the first city council a year later.
 Juan Francisco Reyes, an early Mulatto settler served as mayor from 1793- 1795.
 Originally the owner of the San Fernando Valley Rancho, he traded it to the Franciscans in 1797 so they could establish a mission there.
 Tiburcio Tapla, the grandson of a Negro, Felipe Tapia, became a powerful figure in Los Angeles after 1833 serving three times as mayor and later as a judge.
 Catarina Morengo, granddaughter of the Mulatto founder Jose Moreno, married General Andres Pico of the famous Pico family.
 Her brother-in-law, Pio Pico was the last Governor of California under the Mexican regime.
-The Pico brothers had some Indian & African ancestors and central Los Angele’s Pico Boulevard is named after the family.
+The Pico brothers had some Indigenous & African ancestors and central Los Angele’s Pico Boulevard is named after the family.

 Several descendants of the Negro founder Luis Quintero are living in Los Angeles today.
-A grandson served as mayor of Santa Barbara; Eugene Biscailuz, a great grandson, as sheriff of Los Angeles.
+A grandson served as mayor of Santa Barbara; Eugene Biscailuz, a great-grandson, as sheriff of Los Angeles.
 Maria Valdez, a granddaughter, once owned the rancho, which is now known as Beverly Hills.
 These are only a few of the many individuals of varied backgrounds who made important contributions to the development of Los Angeles, a great cosmopolitan city that now ranks second largest in the United States of America.